anchorpipe/anchorpipe/apps/docs/docs/reference/adr/index.md

 To create a new ADR:

-1. Copy the [template](https://github.com/anchorpipe/anchorpipe/blob/main/adr/template.md) to a new file named `NNNN-short-title.md`
+1. Copy the [ADR template](template.md) to a new file named `NNNN-short-title.md`
-2. Fill in status, date, deciders, context, decision, and consequences
+2. Fill in status, date, deciders, context, decision, consequences, alternatives, revisit criteria, and references
 3. Link to related ADRs and issues
 4. Submit via PR with reviewers from the architecture group
-5. Update this index after the ADR is merged
+5. Update this index and the docs sidebar entry after the ADR is merged